HILL-TOPCONSULTANCY/INFORMATION/README.md

 ## Average Salary
-The average salary for DevOps professionals ranges from `$90,000` to `$150,000` per year, `DKK50.000` to `DKK70.000` a month depending on factors such as experience, location, and industry.
++ The average salary for DevOps professionals ranges from `55,000`DKK to `65,000DKK`
 ## Payment Plan

 ### What is the payment plan for the course?